 Save Money Quickly On Personal Care

 Without insurance, you can pay $1,000 for a pair of glasses.
 With proper insurance, you can still pay $300!
 Grab your script and look online at places like Googles4you and Coastal Contacts to get frames and lenses for under $50.

 Frugal Living Secrets With Kids

-- One serving snacks – a six pack of animal crackers totaling 9 ounces is $2.99.
+A six-pack of animal crackers totaling 9 ounces is $2.99.
 For $2.39, you can get 16 ounces!!!!
 Just take the time to portion out your snacks in refillable snack bags.

-- Sandwich bags – use containers, reusable snack bags, or make your cloth sandwich wrap bag.
+Use containers or reusable snack bags, or make your cloth sandwich wrap bag.

 Things I Don’t Buy Anymore – Cleaning Supplies And Laundry

-- Fabric softener – just don’t use it.
+Just don’t use it.
 I don’t find a need for it.

 Other Thrifty Hacks

-- Books – used bookstores, garage sales, and libraries are tremendous places to get books for cheap or free.
+Used bookstores, garage sales, and libraries are tremendous places to get books for cheap or free.
 Stop buying books at full price.

-- Try a no spend weekend – cut unnecessary shopping for an entire weekend.
+Cut unnecessary shopping for an entire weekend.
 Learn more in this article: How To Do A Spending Freeze To Improve Your Life

-Final Thoughts on Things to Stop Buying and How to Save Money in 2020
+Final Thoughts on Things to Stop Buying and How to Save Money in 2022

 Those are the things to stop buying to save money.
 Whether you incorporate a few of these suggestions to save money or all of them, you will undoubtedly be able to use this money for other things.
 But, it is a trade-off.
 You have to be willing (in many of these cases) to put the TIME in to SAVE.